Closing the Gender Pay Gap

 Understanding how stressful, time-consuming, and difficult it can be to find quality childcare, Christine created Mompreneur and Me events in 2015, so both parents could spend time with their children and network with other like-minded professionals at the same time.
 Christine is also an angel investor for Lilu, Myavana, and Cradlewise, three tech companies founded by women of color.

 Closing the Gender Pay Gap at the Federal Level

 For the past two years, Christine Michel Carter has covered the impact of the Biden-Harris Administration on maternal mental health and written articles explaining all available legislature geared to single mothers, in an attempt to provide women with an easy-to-read resource.

-Christine works to advance policies on a range of issues that affect women and families.
-She’s worked on the maternal initiatives of Vice President Kamala Harris, urged congressional action on a federal paid family leave program, and has worked with Congressional Caucus on Black Women & Girls, the U.S. Department of Labor, and the U.S. Chamber of Commerce.
+Christine dedicates herself to representing the issue of maternal mental health in the public policy arena.
+She has been instrumental in advocating policy changes to maternal mental health and reproductive justice.
+She’s worked on the maternal initiatives of Vice President Kamala Harris, urged congressional action on a federal paid family leave program, and has worked with Congressional Caucus on Black Women & Girls, the U.S. Department of Labor, U.S. Equal Employment Opportunity Commission, and the U.S. Chamber of Commerce.

-Christine is thankful to have worked on the maternal initiatives of Vice President Kamala Harris and for her Congressional Citation from the U.S. Senate for “going above and beyond in ensuring that Black Moms and Moms of Color have access to important health information for their children and families.”
-In 2020, Christine hosted “The State of Black Mothers in America,” an event that raised nearly $15,000 in two weeks for non-profit organizations that supported Black moms, including the Girl Scouts Beyond Bars program.
+She also received a Congressional Citation from the U.S. Senate for “going above and beyond in ensuring that Black Moms and Moms of Color have access to important health information for their children and families” during the COVID-19 pandemic.